Argona7/Blum-Hack/README.md

 ## How to get "query"

 **You have to follow the same pattern as in [How to track a request](#how-to-track-a-request) Only you need to track down the PROVIDER_TELEGRAM_MINI_APP request.
-To trace it you need to stay out of bloom for 1 day.
+To trace it you need to stay out of Blum for 1 day.
 After that you just need to copy the body of the request**

 * ### [Guide on how to get Access token and Refresh Token](#how-to-track-a-request)